 - Chemotherapy-induced nausea and vomiting

 - Some types of epilepsy with severe seizures

 - Palliative care (cachexia, nausea and vomiting, pain)

 Your prescribing practitioner is able to apply for other conditions, but must supply the TGA with clinical evidence for it to be considered.

-Like all prescription medication, Medicinal Cannabis can be associated with potential side effects.
+Like all prescription medication, medicinal cannabis can be associated with potential side effects.
 These are often product and dose-dependent.
-The TGA have listed the known side effects as follows:
+The TGA have listed the known side effects of medicinal cannabis as follows: